 A powerful tracking tool within Google Analytics allows you to set goals and add monetary value to them.
 What’s the point in looking at pages of data if you are not able to improve sales margins from the data that you’re viewing?
 Without assigning monetary goals then you will not be able to clearly see how much money you lose when a visitor leaves your site without completing a purchase.

 Following on from this, Analytics gives you the capacity to explore conversion paths.
 This means you can further understand the ins and outs of what led to a sale; how did the person land on your website – was it an organic search or through a marketing campaign?
 Did a pop-up entice a sale?
 Or at what page did they leave without a purchase.

 Whilst we’re on the subject, have you heard that GA can report on specific campaigns?
 Well I hadn’t either, however this is something that’s important to be aware of from a marketing perspective.
 If you’ve spent money on various marketing sites and tools, then seeing how much bang for your buck you’re getting is essential as it will indicate where your most effective marketing strategies should be focused and what will yield the most profits.
-With tracking campaigns then you are literally giving over free money to marketers without really being able to see if it was money well spent.
+Without tracking campaigns then you are literally giving over free money to marketers without really being able to see if it was money well spent.
 And who can afford to do that?